divinetouch/angular_session_storage/README.md

 - supportSessionStorage(): Return TRUE is brower supports session storage
 - saveAnItem(key,item): Save an object to a session storage.
 The key will be used for updating and retrieving back the object
-- getAnItem(key): Get the object back from the session storage
+- getAnItem(key): Get the object back from the session storage. undefined will be return if the item was not found.
 - removeAnItem(key): Remove an item with this specific key from the session storage
 - getAllItems(): Get all the objects from session storage
-- removeAllItems(): Remove all the objects from the session storage
+- removeAllItems(): Remove all the objects from the session storage.
+FALSE will be return if an item does not exist.
 - setApplicationName(name): This name is specifically used for identifying the storage name for the application.
 By default, the name of the root project is used.
+- getApplicationName(): return the name of the application